 J.1 Motivation

 The explosive growth of the Internet and other packet-based traffic including data centre connectivity, wireless networks such as IMT-2020/5G and new high-definition video formats are the key drivers for the development of new transport network equipment and network node interface (NNI) related standards for optical networks.
 This rapidly growing traffic will be supported by the anticipated standardization of new Ethernet interfaces for rates beyond 400 Gbit/s, including the range of logical interfaces provided by FlexE.
 In addition, the development of optical transport network (OTN) specifications provides the ability to dramatically increase the bandwidth, and thus traffic carrying capacity, of optical networks.
 Furthermore, ODUflex has enabled efficient data traffic transport over OTN, and flexible OTN interfaces with FlexO have enabled more efficient use of physical interfaces for higher bit rate clients.
 Circuit-based transport networks must also continue to provide the operation, administration and maintenance (OAM) capabilities that are essential to enabling carrier-class performance.
 Moreover, information security is a growing concern, and transport networks must be enhanced in order to support this application need.
 In order to ensure that circuit-based transport networks based on these new technologies maintain carrier-class performance, it is essential that network protection techniques continue to evolve and relevant Recommendations are updated.
 These and other enhanced capabilities, as well as the need to support any new management capabilities, have resulted in a need for the revision of existing equipment Recommendations as well as the development of new Recommendations for transport equipment.
 Increased utilization of OTN technology for a wider set of applications has driven the demand for support of new client signals, including high speed Ethernet, storage area network (SAN) interfaces (such as fibre channel flows), as well as finer granularity channelization.
 Further work is expected to enhance the OTN Recommendations to carry future Ethernet and other data client interfaces.
-Further work to define new transport technology related to IMT-2020/5G (e.g., G.8312) is also expected.
+Further work to define new transport technology related to IMT-2020/5G is also expected.

 The area of responsibility under this Question includes:

-– Specification of transport signal structures, such as OTN (including SyncO and FlexO) and metro transport network (MTN).
+– Specification of transport signal structures, (including any forward error correction codes used with those signal structures), such as OTN (including SyncO and FlexO) and metro transport network (MTN).

 – Specification of adaptations of client signals into server transport layers.